joseph-salmon/pito-press-v2/site/products/maramataka.md

   alt: Test image 2
 - image: "/uploads/img_0951.jpg"
   alt: test image
+description: Our inaugural product is a perpetual dual calendar to support te reo Māori language learners wanting to understand maramataka.

 ---
-Our inaugural product is a perpetual dual calendar to support te reo Māori language learners wanting to understand maramataka.

 This has been developed in collaboration with Meretini Bennett-Huxtable and te reo Māori translated by Matariki Cribb-Fox.
 Prototypes have been tested by our iwi partners; Jay Rerekura, Jasmin Ratana, Jo & Graham Cameron and whānau, and Lisa Reweti.

 Learning from Dr Rangi Matamua’s kōrero and guided by Meretini Bennett-Huxtable, we have made a calendar that whānau from around the motu can customise with lunar phase kupu from their own rohe.